Some of my best personal finance advice – so you don’t have to make the same mistakes I did!

 Carrying a balance on credit cards or on a line of credit

-If you can avoid using your HELOC like an automated teller, and you pay that debt down religiously each month I know you’ll have more money in your pocket over time.
+If you can avoid using your HELOC (Home Equity Line of Credit) like an automated teller, and you pay that debt down religiously each month I know you’ll have more money in your pocket over time.

 Having no emergency fund

 We have a small emergency fund at the time of this post and we’re working harder to increase it.

 We figure about $10,000 or so in cash is a good amount for us.
 (I arrived at that number based on this older data here – average household expenditures so maybe it could be lower for you.)